AllwinJoseph-A/RAG-Copilot-system-/README.md

-Here is a comprehensive, production-ready `README.md` file tailored specifically for your project structure, tech stack, and ingestion pipeline.

-You can create a file named `README.md` in your `workforce-copilot/backend` directory and paste this content right inside.

----

 # Enterprise Workforce Copilot & Multi-Source RAG System

 An intelligent, context-aware Retrieval-Augmented Generation (RAG) pipeline designed to bridge the gap between structured organizational data and unstructured corporate documents.
 This application unifies SQLite relational employee records with PDF-based documents (such as candidate resumes) into a localized, ultra-secure vector ecosystem, completely decoupled from external third-party cloud API dependencies.